 - Has a brush head reminder system

 What makes the Sonicare ProtectiveClean 4100 a good choice?

-Design: The toothbrush feels comfortable in your hand, and comes in a range of appealing colors to match your taste.
+- Design: The toothbrush feels comfortable in your hand.
+It comes in a range of appealing colors to match your taste.

-Cleaning: There’s just a single brushing mode, but you can run it at two levels of intensity depending on how much cleaning you desire.
+- Cleaning: There’s just a single brushing mode.
+But you can run it at two levels of intensity.
+This depends on how much cleaning you desire.

-BrushSync: Reminds you that it’s time to change your brush head, thereby ensuring you get the best value from your brushing.
+- BrushSync: Reminds you that it’s time to change your brush head.
+Almost every Philips Sonicare ProtectiveClean 4100 review says this ensures you get the best value from your brushing.

 What’s not so hot about the Philips Sonicare ProtectiveClean 4100, though?

-Extras and Accessories: This is a no frills toothbrush, with not even a few spare brush heads thrown in.
+- Extras and Accessories: This is a no frills toothbrush.
+There’s not even a few spare brush heads thrown in.

 ProtectiveClean 4100 : Design Elegance

-The design excellence of this Philips Sonicare ProtectiveClean 4100 electric toothbrush is apparent right from the packaging, which is made from recyclable material and wastes little, if any.
+The design excellence of this Philips Sonicare ProtectiveClean 4100 electric toothbrush is apparent right from the packaging.
+It is made from recyclable material and wastes little, if any.